islam-education/islam-education/docs/index.md

-# Islamic Education
+# ISLAM-EDUCATION.COM

-Welcome to islam-education.com

-This website is dedicated to providing clear, authentic, and accessible knowledge about Islam.
+islam-education.com is a non-commercial educational project dedicated to providing clear, authentic, and accessible knowledge about Islam.

-It is created as a long-term educational project and may be freely shared for beneficial purposes.
+This website is designed for:
+- people seeking to understand Islam
+- students and educators
+- Muslims and non-Muslims alike

+The content is presented in a calm, factual, and respectful manner.
+It is intended to be beneficial today and in the future.

 ## What you will find here
-- Foundations of Islam
+- The foundations of Islamic belief
-- Belief and practice
-- Ethics and character
+- Daily practices and ethics
+- Clear explanations of common misconceptions
-- Educational videos and explanations
+- Historical and spiritual perspectives

+Knowledge shared for understanding, reflection, and benefit.